cronje98/Ecommerce/README.md

 A full-stack e-commerce application built with Java, Spring Boot, and PostgreSQL.

 This project is currently under active development, with features being implemented and tested incrementally using Git branches and pull requests.
+-->The application currently has working user, product, and shopping cart functionality, with data stored and retrieved from PostgreSQL.
+The core shopping cart flow is implemented, including adding products, updating quantities, removing items, and recalculating subtotals and the cart total.

 ## Technologies